vuejs/vuefire/docs/nuxt/getting-started.md

 If you are using SSR with any auth related feature, you will need to create a [service account](https://firebase.google.com/support/guides/service-accounts) and provide its content as an _environment variable_ named `GOOGLE_APPLICATION_CREDENTIALS`.

-You can also provide the path to the `service-account.json` file.
-Make sure the path is located
+In local development it's more convenient to put the `service-account.json` file alongside other files and refer to its path in the environment variable:

 ```dotenv
 GOOGLE_APPLICATION_CREDENTIALS=service-account.json